How To See the Monarch Butterfly Migration in Michoacan, Mexico

 Table of Contents

 Oh, and before you go, make sure to have good travel insurance handy whenever you’re out adventuring.
-I use SafetyWing to keep me covered throughout my travels for as low as $40 a month.
+I use SafetyWing to keep me covered throughout my travels for as low as $2 a day.

 When To See the Monarch Butterflies in Mexico